 This Program provides an unparalleled opportunity for intensive involvement in the Office’s work.
 Externs generally assume the same level of responsibility as summer interns and are expected to work between twenty and forty hours per week, the specific hours to be agreed upon prior to the commencement of the externship.
 Externs are typically assigned to one section of the Office, but may have the opportunity to work in several areas of the Office’s practice.
 Any academic requirements of the sponsoring institution are considered in the selection of assignments and projects, but the student is expected to invest a considerable amount of personal time outside the Office to accomplish any assignments required by his or her law school.

 Externs, like interns, must be eligible to receive a Secret-level security clearance.
 Only U.S. citizens are considered for the program.
 Academic excellence, relevant experience, professional promise and the other factors identified for interns are important factors in the selection process.
 Applications for externship during the fall semester must be received no later than the preceding March 31, and for the spring semester no later than the preceding June 30.
-All applicants must submit a comprehensive resume, law school transcript, and two letters of recommendation from faculty members or officials of the sponsoring institution.
+All applicants must submit a comprehensive resume, law school transcript, and two letters of recommendation from faculty members or officials of the sponsoring institution; a cover letter is also welcome.
 Externs will be requested to provide a statement affirming that the institution permits participation in such a program.